-The Serbian economy advanced by 0.6% quarter-on-quarter in Q3 2025, slowing from a slightly upwardly revised 1.2% growth in the preceding period.
+The Serbian economy expanded by 1% quarter-on-quarter in the fourth quarter of 2025, following a 0.7% growth in the preceding period.
 GDP Growth Rate in Serbia averaged 0.82 percent from 1995 until 2025, reaching an all time high of 14.00 percent in the third quarter of 1999 and a record low of -19.00 percent in the second quarter of 1999. source: Statistical Office of the Republic of Serbia

 GDP Growth Rate in Serbia is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Serbia GDP Growth Rate is projected to trend around 0.50 percent in 2027 and 0.80 percent in 2028, according to our econometric models.